ANNOUNCEMENT (15 December 2021)

 Call for project proposals, supported by a research grant from Primary Care Diabetes Europe

-Deadline for submission of applications: 1st September 2020
+Deadline for submission of applications: 20th September 2021 Background

 Programme and Research Focus

-The Study Group Research focus spans from screening through to diagnosis, management, avoidance and treatment of complications and reversal of diabetes where possible in the primary care setting.
+The Study Group Research focus spans from screening through to diagnosis, management, avoidance and treatment of complications, co-morbid conditions, and reversal of diabetes where possible in the primary care setting.
 The Programme is supported by an educational research grant from Primary Care Diabetes Europe.

 To achieve the goals and objectives of this Programme, the SG invites applications by issuing a call for research proposals from all of its members.

 Proposals may include but are not limited to:

 • Appropriate diagnosis of diabetes in primary care